ShAIWhisperer/codebuff-community/README.md

 A collection of pre-configured project templates for various tech stacks.
 These templates provide a solid foundation for building new projects with best practices and common configurations already set up.

-Currently available templates:
-- `nextjs` - A Next.js template with TypeScript, ESLint, and Tailwind CSS

 ### `/showcase`

 A curated collection of projects built by the community using Codebuff.
 Get inspired by what others have created!